surma/surma.dev/content/things/h2setup.md

 ## Generic Solution

 Before I go into detail with all the different webservers, you can opt to give HTTP/2 somewhat of a testdrive by using [CloudFlare], who have enabled support for HTTP/2 a while ago.
 Since CloudFlare works as a caching proxy *in front* of your infrastructure, it doesn’t care about your actual server technology, complexity or topology.
 In my opinion, this is currently the easiest way to get HTTP/2 while still reaping *most* of the benefits.
+In April 2016, CloudFlare even [added support for HTTP/2 push][Cloudflare Push].

 The downside of enabling HTTP/2 via CloudFlare and not on your servers themselves means that data reduction and reduced number of connections won’t make it to your server, but only to CloudFlare’s proxy.
-Additionally, you won’t be able to use HTTP/2 push.

 ## Getting a SSL certificate